 The following are some of the significant events in Bnei Yisrael history which occurred during the month of Av:

 - Av – Hananiah son of Azzur the prophet gave a false prophecy concerning the Babylonian captivity, stating that it would end in two years.
-The Almighty gave Hananiah the death penalty.
+YAH gave Hananiah the death penalty.